 RENAULT ALPINE A442B n.2

-with the Renault Alpine A442B n.2, the second and third place were the Porsche 936/78 of the Martini Racing Porsche System team, respectively the n.6 of Wollek, Barth and Ickx five laps and the n.7 of Haywood, Gregg and Joest spaced seven laps.
+The French Renault Sport team with Didier Pironi and Jean Pierre Jaussand with the Renault Alpine A442B n.2 winner the 24 Hours of Le Mans in 1978.
+In the second arrived the Porsche 936-78 n.6 of the Martini Racing Porsche System team of Bob Wollek, Jurgen Barth, Jacky Ickx with a gap of five laps and the Porsche 936-77 n.7 of Hurley Haywood, Peter Gregg and Reinhold Joest spaced seven laps.
 The French team brought the A443 version to the race with a longer wheelbase and a more powerful engine, which commanded the race for eighteen hours but was forced to retire due to engine problems.

 Renault Alpine A442B